Multiplicity dependence of $\sigma_{\psi(2S)}/\sigma_{J/\psi}$ in $pp$ collisions at $\sqrt{s}=13$ TeV: Results

 \subsection{\boldmath{\psitwos-to-\jpsi} ratio as a function of multiplicity}

 The measured \psitwos-to-\jpsi production cross-section ratios are presented in various kinematic and multiplicity bins, with the full numerical data details provided in Appendix A~\ref{Sec:Ratio}.
-For each of the three multiplicity variables, a dimensionless quantity is defined as the ratio of the measured multiplicity to the corresponding mean values in no-bias data as listed in Table~\ref{NoBiasMult}.
-The no-bias data are recorded with random trigger decisions and therefore, the mean value of multiplicity in the no-bias data represents a good reference for the mean multiplicity.
-Subsequently, the normalised ratio as a function of the normalised multiplicity can be obtained by integrating the double-differential results over the \pt and $y$ bins.
+Subsequently, the normalised ratio as a function of the nondimensionalised multiplicity can be obtained by integrating the double-differential results over the \pt and $y$ bins.
+The \psitwos-to-\jpsi ratio in each multiplicity bin is normalised to the ratio of total cross-section of \jpsi and \psitwos mesons as